Madsn/framework-testing/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Battle of the JVM frameworks
+# Battle of the web frameworks

-I've singled out a few web development stacks that I want to test out.
+I've singled out 'a few' web development stacks that I want to test out.

-My primary requirement for now is that it should run on the JVM, but I may decide later on to expand and include frameworks like RoR, Django, Node.js, ASP.NET, Clojure/Luminus and possibly others.

 ## The application